negbie/horaclifix/docker/Prometheus/README.md

 That's it. docker-compose builds the entire Grafa and Prometheus stack automagically.
-Since we don't want to listen on 0.0.0.0 use the replaceIP script which will replace thepreconfigured IP 1.1.1.1 with your own IP.
+Since we don't want to listen on 0.0.0.0 use the replaceIP script which will replace the preconfigured IP 1.1.1.1 with your own IP.

 The Grafana Dashboard is now accessible via: `http://<Host IP Address>:3000` for example http://192.168.10.1:3000